cobrateam/flask-mongoalchemy/docs/index.rst

 .. module:: flaskext.mongoalchemy

 Flask-MongoAlchemy adds support for `MongoDB`_ on `Flask`_ using `MongoAlchemy`_.
-Source code and issue tracking at `Github`_.
-If you want to get started, check the `example sourcecode <http://github.com/cobrateam/flask-mongoalchemy/tree/master/examples>`_ out.
+Source code and issue tracking are available at `Github`_.
+If you want to get started, check out the `example source code <http://github.com/cobrateam/flask-mongoalchemy/tree/master/examples>`_.

 Installation
 ------------

-You can easily install using *pip* or *easy_install*:
+You can easily install using `pip` or `easy_install`:

 ::

     $ [sudo] pip install Flask-MongoAlchemy
     $ [sudo] easy_install Flask-MongoAlchemy

-If you prefer, you can use the last source version by cloning git repository:
+If you prefer, you may use the latest source version by cloning the following git repository:

 ::